-Starting in the 2014-15 school year, the GridWorld case study will be replaced by a required lab component consisting of a minimum of 20 hours of hands-on lab experiences.
+As of the 2014-15 school year, the GridWorld case study has been replaced by a required lab component consisting of a minimum of 20 hours of hands-on lab experiences.

-- The 2015 AP Computer Science A Exam will not have specific questions that focus on the new AP Computer Science A labs and will continue to assess the concepts and skills outlined in the Course Description.
+The 2015 AP Computer Science A Exam will not have specific questions that focus on the new AP Computer Science A labs and will continue to assess the concepts and skills outlined in the Course Description.
 In addition, there will no longer be any GridWorld case study questions.
+A practice exam is available for teachers through their AP Course Audit accounts.

-- Teachers with previously authorized courses will not be required to revise and resubmit syllabi.
+Teachers with previously authorized courses are not required to revise and resubmit syllabi.

-For more information download the revised AP Computer Science A Course Description Effective Fall 2014, which includes the update to the curricular requirement along with a description of the characteristics of an AP-level computer science lab component.
+For more information, download the AP Computer Science A Course Description Effective Fall 2014, which includes the update to the curricular requirement along with a description of the characteristics of an AP-level computer science lab component.

 What Educators Will Need to Do